 Filing taxes for both may feel overwhelming, but it doesn’t have to be.
 Getting and staying organized is critical to the process.
 See the information below to approach this current tax year with knowledge and confidence.

-The file deadline for 2019 taxes has not been extended, it is still June 15.
+The filing deadline for 2019 taxes has not been extended, it is still June 15.

 The payment date for owed money for 2019 has been extended to September 1, 2020.
 Penalties and interest will not be charged if your balance due is paid by September 1, 2020.